How to Get Ordained, Register and Perform Weddings By State

 How to Register to Officiate a Marriage in South Carolina

-Next, you should contact the office of your local marriage authority (typically your county clerk) in South Carolina.
-Let them know that you are a minister of Open Ministry in California, and ask what they will require of you to officiate a legal marriage in South Carolina.
+Next, contact the office of your local marriage authority (typically your county clerk in South Carolina).
+Let them know that you are a ordained minister with Open Ministry in California, and ask them what information the will require of you, to officiate a marriage in South Carolina.
+Most clerks and governing agencies may require that you present them with a physical copy of your ordination record.

 When speaking with the county clerk; it can be helpful to use the following phrases.